Other National Partners

 Maternal & Child Health Public Health Leadership Institute (MCH-PHLI)

-An executive-education program designed to significantly expand self-awareness and quickly build practical skills for effectively leading, managing people, and building partnerships, to advocate for and create the MCH systems of tomorrow; designed to improve leadership capacity and teaching how to create an organizational culture that engages and motivates others.
-NCFPP Partnership Activities: The NCFPP participates in the institute planning process;supports and provides TA to Family Fellows; reviews leadership curriculum on family/professional partnerships
+This was a 4-year initiative to lead an executive-education program designed to significantly expand self-awareness and quickly build practical skills for effectively leading, managing people, and building partnerships, to advocate for and create the MCH systems of tomorrow; designed to improve leadership capacity and teaching how to create an organizational culture that engages and motivates others.
+NCFPP Partnership Activities: The NCFPP participated in this four year initiative by advocating for family leaders to be included, participating in the planning process and selecting and supporting family fellows.
+Five family leaders from across the country, for each of the 4 years, participated in this yearlong institute.

 National Association of Children's Hospitals and Related Institutions (NACHRI)

-An independent, not-for-profit, quality improvement organization dedicated to achieving a world in which all children receive the high quality healthcare they need.
+NICHQ is an independent, not-for-profit, quality improvement organization dedicated to achieving a world in which all children receive the high quality healthcare they need.
 Family Voices Partnership Activities: The NCFPP participates on Advisory Board and Sickle Cell project.
+NCFPP is partnering to offer a 6 webinar course on quality improvement.
+Each year for 3 years, parent led teams of family leaders and professional partners, have the opportunity to participate in the ABCs of Quality Improvement course.
+Participants work as a team to carry out a pre-identified quality improvement project over the duration of the course.

 White House Offices on Disability Policy and Public Engagement